Rick and Morty season 4: Background and development

 Following the conclusion of the third season in October 2017, the future of the show had remained in question, with no announcement of renewal or status of production.
 In March 2018, Harmon tweeted that he had not begun writing for a new season, in part because Adult Swim had not ordered any new episodes yet.
 Harmon explained that contract negotiations were more complicated than previous seasons.

+Production on the third season reportedly had issues between Harmon and Roiland working with each other, causing multiple writing delays and massive tension among their partnership.
+The show's production crew later agreed to bring in a meditator to try and salvage their friendship, although this proved to be unsuccessful.
+They eventually agreed to work out their differences in order to ensure the show's survival with Roiland being relegated to voicing the characters which were mainly recorded from his home.

 Co-creators Dan Harmon and Justin Roiland wanted to have assurance that there would be many more seasons of Rick and Morty in the future, so that they would be able to focus on the show and minimize their involvement in other projects.
 Harmon had also stated that he wishes for future seasons to consist of more than ten episodes, saying: "Now I'm about to do season 4 of Rick and Morty and want to prove that I've grown."
 This was in reference to him admitting that he should work more efficiently, control his perfectionism, and avoid past mistakes that had resulted in the third season of the show comprising only ten episodes instead of fourteen, as was initially intended.

 In May 2018, after prolonged contract negotiations, Adult Swim announced a long-term deal with the creators, ordering 70 new episodes over an unspecified number of seasons.
 The two co-creators expressed their satisfaction, with Roiland saying: "We're super excited that, for the first time ever, we're locked in, we know what the future is, we have job security."
 Harmon added: "Justin and I just needed enough episodes and the right kind of deal structure that would give us permission to do what we want to do, which is truly focus on the show.
-We got all that, and we’re both very excited."
+We got all that, and we're both very excited."

 One year later, at the WarnerMedia 2019 Upfronts presentation, the fourth season of Rick and Morty was announced to debut in November 2019, making the two-year gap between seasons three and four the longest in the history of the show.
 Although season four was said to contain only ten episodes, the creators have appeared confident that the 70-episode renewal deal will eventually reduce the waiting time between seasons, and it could possibly allow for bigger episode counts in the future.
 In October 2019, it was revealed that the first five episodes would begin airing on November 10, 2019.
 On April 1, 2020, it was announced that the remaining five episodes would begin airing on May 3, 2020.